 Centre members are engaged in a range of collaborative projects supported by external funding.

 Coconuts provide food, drink, medicines, cosmetics, fuel and fibre.
 Yet despite its commonness, no commodity history of the coconut exists.
 Supported by a Royal Society of New Zealand Standard Marsden Grant, Professor Judy Bennett is investigating how products from the ‘nut’ became commodities from 1840 onwards, including how production and consumption of coconuts affected individual communities and their culture, economies and environment within the Pacific and beyond.

 This collaborative public engagement project examines Dunedin's historical development and its changing economy, social life, and cultural pattern.
 The project team of Professor Tony Ballantyne, Professor Angela McCarthy, Professor Angela Wanhalla and Dr. Jane McCabe are interested in how the city has changed over time and the ways in which its pasts have shaped its current and future prospects.
 It disseminates reflections on the city’s history and life here now through its blog, Facebook page and Twitter account.

 The Politics of Intimacy

-Led by Associate Professor Angela Wanhalla, this five-year archival-based project aims to trace the evolution in the practice, politics and meaning of marriage in New Zealand from the nineteenth century and up to the present day.
+Led by Professor Angela Wanhalla, this project aims to trace the evolution in the practice, politics and meaning of marriage in New Zealand from the nineteenth century and up to the present day.
 It is supported by a prestigious Rutherford Discovery Fellowship that funds several postgraduate scholarships on projects exploring the emotional labour of marriage, Māori marriage, and marriage law reform.

 Splitting up the farm?